birgitstrackenbrock/lwditamarketing/README.md

 ### Quote domain

 * longquote - is used to quote on block level from a external document, the source of this external quote is contained by quotesource (based on topic/fig)
   * longquotesource - is used to contain the source of the quote.
-Some parts of the quote can be tagged by following elements and/or some source information can be contained by attributes with the same names as the following elements (based on topic/p)
+Some parts of the quote can be tagged by following elements and/or some source information can be contained by attributes with corresponding names as the following elements (based on topic/p)
-    * name (based on topic/ph)
+    * sourcename (based on topic/ph)
-    * role (based on topic/ph)
+    * sourcerole (based on topic/ph)
-    * company (based on topic/ph)
+    * sourcecompany (based on topic/ph)
-    * publication (based on topic/ph)
+    * sourcepublication (based on topic/ph)
-    * year (based on topic/ph)
+    * sourceyear (based on topic/ph)
-    * other - is used to contain other source information.
+    * sourceother - is used to contain other source information.
 With the type attribute you can specify what type of other source information this is (based on topic/ph)
 * pullquote - is used to quote on block level from the current document (based on topic/fig)
 * quote - is a inline quote from a external docuement, the source of this external quote is contained by quotesource (based on topic/ph)
   * quotesource - the source of a quote is contained by this element.
 Other information about the source of the quote, can be contained by the attribues: name, role, company, publication, year, other (based on topic/data)